alexlusco/compositr/README.md

 # library(compositr)

 While *analyzing* text data can be a lot fun, *preprocessing* text data is generally not.
 Enter: library(compositr).
 Compositr is a one stop shop for all your text preprocessing needs.
 In a fun, interactive session, compositr will clean your data up for analysis, and can even convert your data into various formats, such a DocumentFeatureMatrix.
+The library works by integrating a number of incredible R libraries behind the scenes, including tidytext, texclean, and tm, among others.

 ## Installation
 ```r